-Ore will be crushed underground, hoisted to surface and transported to a nominal 6,500 tons per day concentrator located approximately 1,500 feet northwest of the shaft.
+Ore will be crushed underground, hoisted to surface and transported to a nominal 6,500 tons per day concentrator located, for feasibility study purposes, approximately 1,500 feet northwest of the shaft.
+Subsequent optimisation work has relocated the mill adjacent to, and south of, the mine shaft to reduce ore transport costs.
 The concentration circuit is conventional with a single, semi-autogenous grinding mill, secondary ball mill grinding and flotation, followed by thickening and pressure filtration to produce a final concentrate grading 24% copper and containing payable gold and silver.
 Primary grind size is 100 microns with projected metallurgical recoveries of 92.1%, 78% and 57.5%, for copper, gold and silver respectively.